List of UEFA Cup Winners' Cup winning managers

 The UEFA Cup Winners' Cup (called European Cup Winners' Cup prior to 1994–95) was an association football competition contested between UEFA member associations' domestic cup winners, such as the English FA Cup champions.
 Hungarian manager Nándor Hidegkuti led Italian club Fiorentina to victory in the inaugural tournament in 1961.
 As part of UEFA's reorganisation of their cup competitions, the Cup Winners' Cup was abolished and the last final of the competition was held in 1999; Swede Sven-Göran Eriksson's Italian team Lazio triumphed over Spanish opponents, Mallorca.

 Four managers have twice led their teams to victory in the tournament, Johan Cruyff, Valeri Lobanovsky, Nereo Rocco and most recently Alex Ferguson, who won the cup in 1983 with Aberdeen of Scotland and subsequently with Manchester United of England in 1991.

+List

 By year

 Johan Cruyff won the trophy in 1987 and 1989.
 He lost the final in 1991.

 Valeri Lobanovsky won the trophy in 1975 and 1986.

 Alex Ferguson won the cup in both 1983 and 1991.

 Giovanni Trapattoni won the cup in 1984.

 Aad de Mos won the cup in 1988.

 Bobby Robson won the cup in 1997.